Shopify/slate/docs/v0/css-examples/index.md

 It is recommended to set descriptive text that also acts as a fallback for icons.
 See the [demo for visually hiding text and icon fallback text](#visually-hide).

+### Full color icons

+For icons with multiple colors, make sure the file name of the icon includes the text `-full-color`.
+This will add the class `icon--full-color` when the icon is compiled.

 ### Update icons manually

 If you need to add an icon to a live shop without Slate's build tools, follow these steps: